-In our final article celebrating International Women’s Day (IWD) 2020, we’re picking up the primary #EachforEqual theme, looking at which startups are making strides in gender equality.
-We’ve picked our UK frontrunners, plus a few from around the globe, and they all give striking examples of what’s possible in business, when equality is part of the fabric, not just a box-tick.
+In celebration of International Women’s Day (IWD), we’re looking at which startups are making strides in gender equality.
+We’ve picked our UK frontrunners, plus a few from around the globe, and they all give striking examples of what’s possible in business, where equality is part of the fabric, not just a box-tick.

 Gender equality: a definition

 Pay gap (and other remuneration issues), gender composition across the workforce (particularly women in tech), parental leave, sexual harassment and flexible working policies are all top of the agenda for most gender equality reporting.
 But where is the blueprint for making equality a reality, instead of a snail’s-pace obligation?

 In its 2019 Gender Equality Global Report & Ranking, social enterprise firm Equileap found that Australia, France and the Nordics, led by Sweden, are the best-performing countries on gender equality overall.
 Equileap’s report focuses on a unique scorecard of 19 criteria, including gender balance across the workforce, senior management and board directors, pay gap, parental leave and sexual harassment.

 With 25 out of Equileap’s top 100 companies based in Australia, the question is, what’s being done over there that we can replicate here?
 And, if it’s not big businesses with more longstanding inequality to dismantle, does the answer lie in the UK’s fresh new startups – generally more able to build equality into their DNA from the get-go?